-In the mathematics department at Erskine, you will develop problem-solving skills and abstract reasoning abilities, which will prepare you for a rapidly changing workplace.
+Through Erskine’s mathematics major, you will develop problem-solving skills and abstract reasoning abilities, which will prepare you for a rapidly changing workplace.

 - If you pair the math major with an education minor, you can earn a teaching certification which qualifies you to teach math at the middle- and high-school levels.

-- Through Erskine’s partnership with Clemson University, you can complete a dual degree program in finance and actuarial science.
+- Through Erskine’s partnership with Clemson University, you can complete a dual education program in Actuarial Science and Finance.
+At Erskine, you will earn a B.A. in Mathematics, and at Clemson, you will complete a B.S. in Mathematical Sciences with an emphasis area in Actuarial Science/Financial Math.
 Learn more about the Actuarial Science program.

 Whether you plan to attend graduate school or enter the workforce, the mathematics department equips you with valuable knowledge and analytical skills to solve real-world problems.